 In 2009, the College opened a branch campus in Phoenix, Arizona.
-The campus is accredited by ACCSC and offers programs in sonography, magnetic resonance imaging and nursing.
-The campus offers varying levels of programs including, diploma programs, Academic Associate Degree programs and Bachelor of Science Degree programs.
+The campus is accredited by ACCSC and offers programs in sonography, magnetic resonance imaging, radiologic technology, and nursing.
+The campus offers varying levels of programs including diploma programs, Academic Associate Degree programs and Bachelor of Science Degree programs.
 The campus also maintains a low cost imaging clinic, serving the Phoenix community.
 The campus was recognized by ACCSC as a 2012 School of Distinction.
-The campus has also been recognized as a 2016-2017 ACCSC School of Excellence.
+The campus has also been recognized as a 2022-2023 ACCSC School of Excellence and 2016-2017 ACCSC School of Excellence.
 In June 2020, the campus moved to a new location in Phoenix.